 Very occasionally, we may set an offer that exceeds your UCAS predictions in one or more subjects.
-We do this where we identify that exceeding your predictions would likely enable you to thrive more on your chosen course.
+We do this where we identify that exceeding your predictions would likely prepare you to thrive on your course.

 In short, by working towards and achieving a very strong portfolio of suitable high school qualifications, taken in a single sitting, Churchill entrants undertake the best possible preparation to excel.